top of page

 How do you look into getting coaching?

-Talk to us (captains) at trials or the first week of sessions and we can help connect you with our coaches who will be on the ice for your session(s)!
+Each session has certified coaches and AL2S and FSA are supplemented with qualified team members.
+AL2S is entirely group lessons, and skaters on the freeskate sessions have the option to participate in group lessons each week.
+The costs of coaching are included in the session fees, so lessons are not an additional cost.
+If you have specific goals, talk to the captains at trials or the first week of sessions and we can help connect you with our coaches who will be on the ice for your session(s)!
 You can discuss your goals with them including if you want to compete or try tests and they can help you work towards those!

 How do I know which program/level is right for me?